Bottom line: The best time to start investing was 10 years ago. The second best time is today. The specific fund matters far less than starting.

 Step 5: Set up automatic contributions

 Log into your brokerage account and set up automatic monthly investments.
-Consistency beats trying to time the market. $500/month every month — regardless of whether the market is up or down — is the most effective strategy for most investors.
+Consistency beats trying to time the market. $500/month every month, regardless of whether the market is up or down, is the most effective strategy for most investors.

-The math: $500/month for 30 years at 7% average annual return = $566,000.
-Same amount as a lump sum invested at the end = $56,000.
+The math: $500/month for 30 years at 7% average annual return grows to about $566,000.
+You put in $180,000; compounding contributes the other $386,000.
 Starting early and investing consistently is the entire secret.

-Compare live brokerage rates — updated daily
+Compare live brokerage rates — reviewed regularly

 See Top BROKERAGE Rates →The accounts in order